emilholmegaard/dcr-viz/docs/json-format.md

 ### Relation Types

-DCR graphs support four types of relations:
+DCR graphs support five types of relations, each represented with a specific notation and color:

 1. **Condition** (`"type": "condition"`): The source event must have been executed (or excluded) before the target event can be executed.
-   - Visual representation: Blue arrow with a filled circle (→•)
+   - Visual representation: Blue arrow with an asterisk (→*)

 2. **Response** (`"type": "response"`): When the source event is executed, the target event becomes pending and must be executed eventually.
-   - Visual representation: Red arrow with a filled circle (•→)
+   - Visual representation: Red arrow with an asterisk (*→)

 3. **Include** (`"type": "include"`): When the source event is executed, it includes the target event in the workflow.
-   - Visual representation: Green arrow with a plus symbol (+)
+   - Visual representation: Green arrow with a plus symbol (→+)

 4. **Exclude** (`"type": "exclude"`): When the source event is executed, it excludes the target event from the workflow.
-   - Visual representation: Purple arrow with a percent symbol (%)
+   - Visual representation: Purple arrow with a percent symbol (→%)

+5. **Milestone** (`"type": "milestone"`): The target event can only be executed if the source event is not pending.
+   - Visual representation: Orange arrow with a diamond symbol (→◇)

 ## Complete Example